protbox/RetroMap/README.md

 local world = rmap.new_map({
-	tilemap = {...} -- supplying a tilemap is a MUST. see demo in main.lua for an example })
+	tilemap = {...} -- supplying a tilemap is a MUST. see demo in main.lua for an example -- you can overwrite default variables here if you like, such as default_jump_force = 140, -- jump strength for entities tile_size = 16, -- each tile size (tile_size x tile_size)
+	max_fall_speed = 12, -- cap how fast an entity may fall when being pulled down gravity = 8 * 60, -- gravity of the world
+	default_speed = 60, -- how fast entities move
+	cell_size = 48, -- spatial hash size
+	target_fps = 60, -- to make it feel even more retro you may adjust this })

 function love.draw()